backube/volsync/docs/usage/rsync/multi_context_sync_cli.rst

 ## Create replication source

-Necessary flags are configured in `./config.yaml` shown above.
+Necessary flags are configured in :code:`./config.yaml` shown above.
-The ssh-keys-secret name listed below is copied from output of `scribe sync-ssh-secret`.
+The ssh-keys-secret name listed below is copied from output of :code:`scribe sync-ssh-secret`.

 .. code:: bash

     $ kubectl scribe new-source --address ${address} --ssh-keys-secret <ssh-keys-secret>

-For the rest of the example, you'll be working from the `destuser context`.
+For the rest of the example, you'll be working from the :code:`destuser context`.
 So we don't have to pass that to every kubectl command, run this:

 .. code:: bash